Visnes/kagi-liquid-glass/README.md

 4. Save changes and profit?

 Settings for how much transparency, the frostiness of the layers etc. can be changed at the top of the file.
 You can also use your own background images.

+Bug:

+Currently the background images have been removed.
+They are unfortunately blocked by Kagi when hosted on none whitelisted places.
+Hopefully they'll change this.
+I've told them about it, so now I wait. 😊